matthamil/labeler/README.md

 The following example ensures that the `Priority: Unknown` label is always present on any issue or project card that does not already have a label that starts with `Priority: `.

 > This action does *not* ensure that only one label exists that matches a `required-label-prefixes`.
-This is on my list of features to implement.
+For example, it is possible for a user to add both the "Priority: Medium" and "Priority: High" labels to the same Issue/Pull Request/Project Card when only one "Priority: *" label should be present.
+This constraint is on my list of features to implement.

 ```yml
 name: issue-labeler